Bachelor of Science (BSc)

 Students can undertake an individual research project as directed studies or honours.
 Some courses provide opportunities for group projects.

-Join the Earth and Environmental Sciences or Geography Course Unions to build friendships, get involved in research, and gain increased access to career resources.
+Join the Freshwater Science Course Union to build friendships, get involved in research, and gain increased access to career resources.

 Put your classroom learning to the test with Co-op job placements throughout the region and beyond.
 Co-op helps you to gain beneficial skills such as how to build your resumé, apply for jobs, expand your professional network and earn money to pay for tuition.

 Get your UBC degree in freshwater science, which integrates and synthesizes aquatic aspects of biology, chemistry, geography and earth and environmental sciences.

 In undergraduate studies at UBC Okanagan, you can complete a Bachelor of Science (BSc) with a major in freshwater science.